melbourne-lab/canopy_flowering/notes/paper_notes.md

 ###### Insect pollinators
 - Six flpl selected for each habitt stand in each locality and each fl period
 - All insect visits in a 15 minute period per plant counted on several watch days
-- # insect visitors / flowering period counted via ANOVA
+- number insect visitors / flowering period counted via ANOVA
 ###### Pollen limitation
 - Selected 15 plants in each period (45 total) in shrubland habitat
 - Two terminal inflorescences got control or supplemental pollen